 The Value Of Your Data Will Be Defined By Your Ability To See It In Context

 Gathering data from the factory floor isn’t in and of itself a difficult technical matter.
-The real challenge will come after you’ve acquired the data since it will need context to be useful.
+The real challenge will come after you’ve acquired it since the data will need context to be useful.
 SensrTrx allows you to see data by part and machine or by shift or operator and graph performance over time.

 Another build scenario we see often arises from the initial investment in an enterprise tool:

 “We already have an enterprise Business Intelligence tool for that, we just need to build it out.”

 Business Intelligence platforms like Tableau and Power BI promise to provide deep insight into a manufacturer’s operation.
 In order to justify the cost of this software, business owners shoulder the platform with tasks it isn’t specifically made for.
 In a recent blog post, we outlined some of the problems relying on these business intelligence systems to do the same job as the SensrTrx application.

 In order to leverage your BI system for manufacturing analytics, you will still have to invest in customization that will take time and money.
 Just to see a simple metric like machine downtime, you’ll have a laundry list of tasks ahead of you: